Beyond Traditional VPNs: Simplifying Cloud Access with Tailscale

 🚀 Deploying a Subnet Router

-Let's dive in and deploy a Subnet router on an AWS network!Everything is done using the Terraform code present in the directory terraform/network.
+Let's dive in and deploy a Subnet router on an AWS network!Everything is done using the Terraform code present in the directory opentofu/network.
 We will analyze the Tailscale-specific configuration present in the tailscale.tf file before deploying.

 The Terraform provider